GitExcited/MRE-soen341projectW2024/README.md

 ## Description
 Repository to work in the car rental web project.
-Allows users to browse and reserve vehicules, to cancel reservations, to review them and much more.
+Allows users to browse and reserve vehicles, to cancel reservations, to review them and much more.

 ## Installation instructions and Usage Guidelines
 To get started working on this repository, you can run the following command in your terminal of choice